-After becoming a professional dancer at 14, Ms. Acuña has been quite busy since.
-One of the featured professionals in Sunset Magazine as “Living The Dream” and named a “A star in her own right” by Ann Murphy of the Oakland Tribune News, Carolé (pronounced Carolay) is a Meisner actor, stand-up comedian, flamenco, modern, locking dancer, choreographer, author, creativity mentor, activist.
-She is a Sanford Meisner Film Festival, Best Supporting Actress Nominee, an Isadora Duncan Dance Award (Izzie) nominee in individual performance.
-Her work is seen in film, theater, television, commercials, heard on radio and podcasts.
-She carries on the Flamenco and Spanish Dance legacy of her world renowned mother and is the co-artistic director of Carolina Lugo’s & Carolé Acuña’s Ballet Flamenco.
-Carolé was named “The top flamenco dancer in America” on So You Think You Can Dance, she also warmed up the other auditioning dancers with some stand-up comedy by request of the judges.
+After becoming a professional dancer and actor at 14, I’ve been keeping myself pretty busy with artistic and athletic works.
+One of the featured professionals in Sunset Magazine as “Living The Dream” and named a “A star in her own right” by Ann Murphy, Oakland Tribune News, I am also a Sanford Meisner Film Festival, Best Supporting Actress Nominee, Isadora Duncan Dance Award’s (Izzie) nominee in individual performance.
+My work is seen in film, theater, television, commercials, heard on radio and podcasts.
+I carry on the Flamenco and Spanish Dance legacy of my world renowned mother and I sometimes artistically direct Carolina Lugo’s & Carolé Acuña’s Ballet Flamenco.
+I was named “The top flamenco dancer in America” on So You Think You Can Dance and I also warmed up the other auditioning dancers with some stand-up comedy by request of the judges.
 “Acuña expertly raises one eyebrow and with her chin up, she balances on a three-inch stiletto heel.
 Suddenly, the comedienne slumps, lowering her foot and eyebrow simultaneously as she delivers her punchline on stage in front of a laughing audience.”– Janice De Jesus, Contra Costa Times.
-She was one of the original hand picked chosen artists by Jennifer Lopez to be on Q’Viva!
-The Chosen and was recently asked by the executive director of the NBC tv series World of Dance to send videos in.
-Her artistic works have a focus on social change, she is involved with San Francisco Women Against Rape (SFWAR), creator of Climate Narwhal, co-creator of The Artivists podcast, creator of Feeling Freedom Now Stand-Up Comedy Shows.
-Ms. Acuña is commercially represented by Look Talent Agency.
+I was one of the original hand picked chosen artists by Jennifer Lopez for Q’Viva!
+The Chosen.

 It’s Worth the Sacrifices

-When Carolé decided to take the next step in her career, she knew she had to shed everything away to plunge in deeper so she cut and donated her long waist length hair, went to therapy, postponed her regular shows and found different ways of making money to go through a two year intensive Meisner acting training, broke up with her fiancé, gave up her personal belongings, couch surfed, and fully devoted her existence to art and helping others.
-She is currently performing in shows six nights a week and is here to help as many people feel free and flourish as possible.
+When I decided to take the next step in my career, I knew I had to shed everything away to plunge in deeper so I cut and donated my long waist length hair, went to therapy, postponed my regular shows and found different ways of making money to go through a two year intensive Meisner acting training, I broke up with my fiancé, gave up my personal belongings, couch surfed, and fully devoted my existence living my dream while helping others realize their dreams.

 Where it Started:

-Formally starting ballet at 3, Carolé started making funny faces and characters in and out of class.
-Since no talking was allowed during ballet, she would communicate with the other dancers using her visually spectacular facial and body expressions and while outside of class, she’d bring the characters to life with different voices, distinct physical movements, singing songs she’d composed to showcase her solo characters and also asked other people to be in her plays for family, friends, everyone who wanted to watch.
-Growing up with a professional flamenco and Spanish dancing mom who taught her dance at home, Ms. Acuña started formally taking flamenco, spanish classical, spanish regional at 11 with Rosa Montoya and became a professional dancer in her company at 14, Ms. Acuña and her mother started a dance company the same year “Carolina Lugo’s and Carolé Acuña’s Ballet Flamenco”.
-She started dancing modern dance with Cheryl Chaddick and Robert Moses soon after and collaborated with various Modern Dance Companies such as Urban Jazz Dance and Katiedid Dance, as well as many other companies, artists, special events.
-Balancing a professional dance career, high school, acting classes, she graduated while being nominated “Class Clown”.
-She dove straight into her acting, dancing, stand-up comedy career by going to the San Francisco Comedy College and then moved to Spain to live with her master flamenco teacher and second flamenco mom, Pepa Montes, among other prominent flamenco artists.
-She has been going to Spain once a year ever since while also touring various shows and workshops internationally.
-In order to dive in deeper as an actor and artist, Carolé went through a life changingly intensive training at The Meisner Technique Studio with Sanford Meisner’s last teaching protégé, Jim Jarrett and the assistant director, Melissa Thompson Esaia.
-She is now a studio member which is like a gym/laboratory for professional actors to discover, collaborate, work on their craft, continually expand.
-She is currently working on; a one woman show set to have a world premiere in the fall of 2019, hosting the podcast “The Artivists”, putting a stand-up comedy headlining show together.
-Carolé’s number one choice is to be in films, theater and various mediums where her and other people’s talents can help make positive changes in our world.
+Formally starting ballet at 3, I started making funny faces and characters in and out of class.
+Since no talking was allowed during ballet, I would communicate with the other dancers using my visually spectacular facial and body expressions and while outside of class, I would bring the characters to life with different voices, distinct physical movements, singing songs I composed to showcase my characters and sometimes asked other people to be in my plays for family, friends, everyone who wanted to watch.
+Growing up with a professional flamenco and Spanish dancing mom who taught me dance at home, I started formally taking flamenco, spanish classical, spanish regional at 11 with Rosa Montoya and became a professional dancer in her company at 14, I and my mother started a dance company the same year “Carolina Lugo’s and Carolé Acuña’s Ballet Flamenco”.
+I started dancing modern dance with Cheryl Chaddick and Robert Moses soon after and collaborated with various Modern Dance Companies such as Urban Jazz Dance and Katiedid Dance, as well as many other companies, artists, special events and many solo events.
+Balancing a professional dance career, high school, acting classes, I graduated while being nominated “Class Clown”.
+I dove straight into my acting, dancing, stand-up comedy career by going to the San Francisco Comedy College and then moved to Spain to live with my master flamenco teacher and second flamenco mom, Pepa Montes, among many other prominent flamenco artists.
+I have been going to Spain once a year ever since while also touring various shows and workshops internationally.
+In order to dive in deeper as an actor and artist, I went through a life changingly intensive training at The Meisner Technique Studio with Sanford Meisner’s last teaching protégé, Jim Jarrett and the assistant director, Melissa Thompson Esaia.
+I was a studio member for 3 years which was like a gym/laboratory for professional actors to discover, collaborate, work on their craft, continually expand.
+I am currently working on; a one woman show, hosting the podcast “The Artivists”, putting a stand-up comedy headlining show together.
+My number one choice is to be in films, theater and various mediums where my and other people’s talents to help make positive changes in our world.
 Art and activism unite.